-Thanks to the flexibility that SharePoint offers it is easy to customize a list or workflow to help us set up the quality assurance process to make sure the deliverables developed meet the quality criteria defined for the project.
-We could also set up a list that will allow us to validate that the requirements defined at the creation phase of the project are being met.
+Thanks to the flexibility that SharePoint offers, it is easy to customize a list or workflow to set up the quality assurance process to ensure the deliverables developed meet the quality criteria defined for the project.
+You also can set up a list that allows you to validate that the requirements defined at the creation phase of the project are being met.

-Managing by Exceptions vs. Managing Everything
+Managing by Exceptions versus Managing Everything

 You need to determine where to concentrate your efforts.
 You can’t check every detail, yet there must be a way to monitor operations to find and resolve potential problems while identifying and leveraging new opportunities.
 You need to ensure that employee and departmental metrics are aligned with overall strategic goals.
 Your organization may not have the resources of a Fortune 500 company, but your employees are passionate about their jobs and committed to your customers.
 Maybe your company is relatively small right now, but it’s on a high-growth path.
-You’re aware of the power of business intelligence and know that larger companies—maybe even your direct competitors—are using it to their advantage.
-At this stage of your company’s evolution, isn’t it time your analysis capabilities graduated from spreadsheets to more powerful tools as well?
+You’re aware of the power of business intelligence (BI) and know that larger companies—maybe even your direct competitors—are using it to their advantage.
+At this stage of your company’s evolution, isn’t it time your analysis capabilities graduated from spreadsheets to more powerful tools?

 A major part of any manager’s job is to make decisions.
-If you can improve the overall quality of your organization’s decision making process, you’ll improve the overall effectiveness of your organization.
+If you can improve the overall quality of your organization’s decision-making process, you’ll improve the overall effectiveness of your organization.

-In short, business intelligence helps your organization make smarter decisions, hence its description as “decision support.”
-Business intelligence (BI) allows organizations to better understand, analyze, and even predict what’s occurring in their company.
-BI helps your organization turn data into useful, meaningful information and then distributes this information to those who need it when they need it, thereby enabling them to make timely, better informed decisions.
-It allows organizations to combine data from a wide variety of sources and see an integrated, up–to–date, 360 degree view.
+In short, BI helps your organization make smarter decisions, hence its description as “decision support.”
+BI allows organizations to better understand, analyze, and even predict what’s occurring in their company.
+BI helps organizations turn data into useful, meaningful information and then distributes this information to those who need it when they need it, thereby enabling them to make timely, better-informed decisions.
+It allows organizations to combine data from a wide variety of sources and see an integrated, up-to-date, 360-degree view.

-This is especially important for midsize companies that are typically able to implement business decisions relatively quickly.
+This is especially important for midsize companies that typically can implement business decisions relatively quickly.
 BI provides a win-win solution for IT and business users.
-It allows the IT department to be more productive in working with its business users to service special requests, while permitting these business users to become more self–sufficient.
+It allows the IT department to be more productive in working with its business users to service special requests while permitting these business users to become more self-sufficient.
 Operations and analysis are two sides of the business, and BI allows IT to be a valued partner in both.

 The BI spectrum is very broad in terms of its tools and functionality.
 At its core is the traditional functionality of query, reporting, and analysis.
-This is complemented by data quality and data integration to accurately and consistently consolidate data from multiple sources.
+This core is complemented by data quality and data integration to accurately and consistently consolidate data from multiple sources.
 Dashboards and other visualization techniques can help users quickly understand analysis results and are often considered part of the BI spectrum.
-BI can encompass the following functionalities:
+BI can encompass these functionalities:

 Search functionality for locating information and reports